tommy-muehle/speakerdeck_exporter/README.md

 * ```speakerdeck_scrape_collector_duration_seconds```
   Duration of the last metric scrape in seconds.
 * ```speakerdeck_stars```
-  The stars of a deck an by an author.
-For example: speakerdeck_stars{author="tommymuehle",deck="Defensive programming"}
+  The stars of a deck and by an author.
 * ```speakerdeck_views```
-  The stars of a deck an by an author.
-For example: speakerdeck_views{author="tommymuehle",deck="Defensive programming"}
+  The stars of a deck and by an author.

+An example set of metrics can be found [here](METRICS.md).

 ## Prerequisites